isha-mistry/ConnectWalletCarboEx/README.md

-# Wallet Connect Expo
+# WalletConnect Expo dApp
-wallet connect integration with expo dApp.
+Wallet connect integration with expo dApp.

 ## Steps to run App with ejecting a project